Disney Parks replaces ‘Fairy Godmother-in-Training’ with gender-inclusive language

 The boutiques, which had closed amid the pandemic, are reopening at Disney World and Disneyland on Aug.
 25, the Disney Parks Blog confirmed in late June.
 In that blog post, the employees were already referred to as “Fairy Godmother’s Apprentices.”
 An older blog post from before the pandemic had referred to the workers as “Fairy Godmothers-in-Training.”

-A representative for Disney Parks, however, told Nexstar that Disney had actually made a decision to switch over to the gender-inclusive titles in 2020, but the implementation was delayed when the boutiques were shuttered amid the pandemic.
-The new titles were chosen to allow cast members of any gender to feel accepted and welcome while working at the shops, according to the rep.
+A representative for Disney Parks, however, told Nexstar that Disney had actually made a decision to switch over to the new titles in 2020, but the implementation was delayed when the boutiques were shuttered amid the pandemic.
+The new titles were chosen to allow cast members of any gender to feel accepted and welcome while working at the shops, according to the representative.

 Disney’s Bibbidi Bobbidi Boutiques are located at Disneyland, Disney World and Disney cruise ships.
 Locations at Disney Springs, and Disney’s Grand Floridian Resort and Spa, will be reopening at a later date, according to the Disney Parks Blog.